Why Do Classic Cars Need Specialist Insurance?

 Keep photographs and invoices of all restoration work.
 Note paint codes, part numbers, and file alignment reports.
 This documentation supports agreed value and helps future buyers.

-Period-correct upgrades are usually welcomed, but substantial modifications may require a modified-classic policy:
+Period-correct upgrades are usually welcomed, but substantial modifications may require a modified car insurance policy:

 - Engine swaps or forced induction